United Kingdom-Bristol: Construction work for university buildings

 Section II: Object

-University of Bristol precinct.
+University of Bristol Langford Campus.

-2) Following its assessment of the information provided (in line with the criteria set out in the documents), the University will issue an Invitation to Tender to the highest scoring suppliers;
+2) Following its assessment of the information provided (in line with the criteria set out in the documents), the University will issue an invitation to tender to the highest scoring suppliers;

 3) The invitation to tender will be a single-stage tender (following completion of RIBA Stage 4 by the design team), with the invitation including full details of the project;